Bridal Shower Menu Ideas

 One of the key components of planning a bridal shower is to decide on the bridal shower menu.
 Often the bridal shower theme and the time of the celebration will inform menu decisions.
 The theme can help inspire your food options and be incorporated into your serving presentation.
 The time of the party will help you decide whether it is a brunch (10am-1pm), luncheon (1pm-3pm), or dinner (5pm-8pm).

+Send beautiful, free online invitations that are perfect for your event, and then get started on planning your menu.
 Here are some delicious bridal shower menu ideas to help inspire your party planning.

 Bridal Shower Brunch Menu: